ETEFS/ETEFS_Mini/0_ETEFS_Mini White Paper.md

 ## 4 Product Features

 ### Adding an extra file header per each encrypted file
-ETEFS_Mini supports adding a file header data segment at the front of the encrypted file.
+ETEFS_Mini supports adding a file header data stream at the front of the encrypted file.
 One part of this data area is reserved by ETEFS_Mini, another part can be used by user of ETEFS_Mini freely.

 ### Implementing in kernel mode
 The core module of ETEFS_Mini is implemented in kernel mode.
 The minfilter framework is highly recommended by Microsoft.
 It is very convenient to intercept the file I/O requests and insert encryption module on file system stack.